Surface comparison - PIX4Dmatic

 From surface

-Using this combo box allows to select the reference sufaces for volume computation.
-It is possible to select one or multiples point clouds or a single TIN.
+This combo box allows selection of the reference surface for volume computation.
+One or more point clouds or a single TIN can be selected.

 To Surface